dilawar/ncbs/handbook/student_handbook.markdown

 guides, binoculars, compasses, field clothes and sleeping bags during field trips.

+## Library
-**Library:** Students will have access to libraries of NCBS, CWS and Centre for Ecological Sciences, including online journals.
+ Students will have access to libraries of NCBS, CWS and Centre for Ecological Sciences, including online journals.
 Students are, however, expected to have personal copies of reference books such as field guides and basic statistics texts.
 Please follow rules and regulations of each library regarding issuing books and referencing.

+## Assessment and student performance
-**Assessment and student performance:** Student evaluation in the first three semesters will include flexible continuous assessment (assignments, term papers, student presentations, quizzes, short projects, class participation etc.) and written examinations.
+ Student evaluation in the first three semesters will include flexible continuous assessment (assignments, term papers, student presentations, quizzes, short projects, class participation etc.) and written examinations.
 A minimum of 50% is necessary to pass in any course.
-The overall grading is based on the cumulative grade point average (CGPA; NCBS follows a letter grading system based on final course marks: A+: 90-100; A: 80-89; B+:
+The overall grading is based on the cumulative grade point average (CGPA; NCBS follows a letter grading system based on final course marks A+: 90-100; A 80-89; B+:
-70-79; B: 60-69; C+: 50-59 Pass; C: 40-49 Fail).
+70-79; B 60-69; C+: 50-59 Pass; C 40-49 Fail).
 Students who fail in a course have to attempt a re-examination, in which the maximum marks possible correspond to the passing grade.
 Students who fail in more than two courses may not continue in the programme.
 Students who continue to under-perform despite repeated warnings may also be asked to leave the programme.

+## Attendance
-**Attendance:** Students are expected to attend all classes, laboratory and field exercises, and other course-related activities.
+ Students are expected to attend all classes, laboratory and field exercises, and other course-related activities.
 In case of illness or other emergencies, students are requested to make all attempts to contact the programme office as early as possible.

+## General guidelines on behavior
-**General guidelines on behavior:** Guidelines regarding the use of equipment, records, laboratories, computers, internet and behavior are outlined in general guidelines for students at NCBS.
+ Guidelines regarding the use of equipment, records, laboratories, computers, internet and behavior are outlined in general guidelines for students at NCBS.
 In particular, students must behave responsibly when using different facilities on campus including laboratories, equipment, library, canteen, cafeteria, sports facilities, etc.

+## Academic integrity
-**Academic integrity:** Plagiarism, including copying assignments and during written examinations, will be dealt with very strictly.
+ Plagiarism, including copying assignments and during written examinations, will be dealt with very strictly.
 Students must ensure that they are familiar with the proper conventions on citing others’ ideas and publications, and always clarify from faculty how much